munificent/ui-as-code/in-progress/parameter-freedom.md

 ### Support rest parameters

-Almost every language has a way to pass a unbound series of arguments of the same type to a method without having to explicitly create a list or array&mdash;usually called "varargs", "variadic parameters" or "rest parameters".
+Almost every language has a way to pass an unbound series of arguments to a function without having to explicitly create a list or array&mdash;usually called "varargs", "variadic parameters" or "rest parameters".
 Dart doesn't, which leads to a large amount of boilerplate `children: [ ... ]` code in Flutter widgets.
 This is something Flutter users often complain about.

-Because Dart doesn't support this and JavaScript does, we have to [work around it in interop][js rest].
+Because Dart doesn't support rest parameters and JavaScript does, we have to [work around it in interop][js rest].

-Having real support for rest params also potentially unlocks some performance improvements since the compiler can usually tell that the synthesized list is not mutated elsewhere.
+Real support for rest params also potentially unlocks some performance improvements since the compiler can usually tell that the synthesized list is not mutated elsewhere.